daithioc95/MS2/README.md

 ### Cloning the project
 If you wish to clone this project, action the following instructions.

-1. On the respitory "Code" tab, select the "Code" option at the top right.
+1. On the repository "Code" tab, select the "Code" option at the top right.
 2. Copy the URL provided in the HTTPS section.
 3. Open the GitPod (or favoured environment) terminal and change to the desired directory for the clone to be located.
 4. Enter command "git clone" and paste the previously copied URL.